 Below are some qualities about the Lifeboard that I love.

 - The non-skid top surface prevents your yoga mat from slipping.
-You can also use the board sans mat.
+You can also use the board without a mat on top.
 It has a grainy surface that prevents slippage while you work on hand and arm strength.